jamktiko/tc-productlab-manual/tc-productlab-manual.md

 #### Thursday

 08:45 EEST we will all gather to AP05 to hear the first product ideas.
 We will have something from the outside world, and everything from inside of Ticorporate.
 At this point everyone should have some kind of concept and idea what kind of product they would like to work on.

 Presentations will happen in no particular order and they will be assessed by the labmaster and peers.
-The concepts will be assessed by 5 criterias.
+The concepts will be assessed by 5 criteria.
 The labmaster will provide further instructions at the start of the meeting

 * Can you make money out of the concept
 * How interesting the concept is